WaalerThomas/ConsoleUI/README.md

 # ConsoleUI
 Script for building menus and status indication for own scripts

 **Disclamer**: The script works for creating simple menus, forms and you can check status on scriptblocks.
 There is plenty of room for improvement.
-Copied a project from 2018.
-Not being worked on.
+Copied a project from 2018. **Not being worked on**.

 ``` PowerShell
 # Import ConsoleUI (Change path for you needs)